WebP image format support

 Adding this as a requirement for the sake of building webp natively - not gonna happen at this moment, otherwise we'd loose a large customer base.

-#9 Updated by Hannes Strangmeier 5 months ago
+Updated by Hannes Strangmeier over 1 year ago

 I see your point, too and i'm totally fine with it :)